ibuildio/iayebot/README.md

-# iayebot
+# iAyeBot
-Helpful, practical, smart and cutest bot on the planet
+Helpful, practical and smart bot, oh and cute as button.